Delfan County: Administrative divisions

+Delfan County's population history and administrative structure over three consecutive censuses are shown in the following table.

+Geography

 Delfan is a mountainous region in the northwest of Lorestan province.
 Its capital city, Nurabad, is one of the five cities in Iran that is more than 2,000 m above sea level and has very cold winters.
 The county is populated by Kurds.